- Loans as high as $30,000

 Citibank does not offer a way for people to check for personal loan pre-qualification online, which is one of the biggest reasons why they lose points in this category.
 When it comes to actually applying, you can do so by phone (1-877-362-9100), online or at a branch.
 Citibank does not allow joint applications.

 - Better Business Bureau: Citi is not accredited by the BBB.
 It also an F rating.
 That is for failing to respond to complaints and being fined by the government for improper handling of certain securities transactions.

-- Consumer Financial Protection Bureau: The CFPB’s database has nearly 48,000 complaints about Citibank, North America.
-Nearly 500 of those complaints are about personal installment loans.
+- Consumer Financial Protection Bureau: The CFPB’s database has over 520 complaints about Citibank’s personal installment loans.
 That’s a lot, compared to other popular lenders.
-Some of the most recent complaints include debt settlement issues and having to pay unexpected fees.
-Citibank has provided “timely” responses to the existing complaints.
+Some complaints include debt settlement issues and having to pay unexpected fees.
+Citibank has a good track record of providing “timely” responses to complaints.

-Citibank is very transparent about their personal loan terms and displays them openly on their website.
+- Transparency: Citibank is transparent about their personal loan terms and displays them openly on their website.
 They are even open about their minimum income requirements.
 However, they could be clearer about their minimum credit score requirements.

 Citibank Personal Loans vs. Other Lenders

 |Loan Amounts||$2,000 - $30,000||$3,500 - $40,000||$3,500 - $40,000|